Erastus Flavel Beadle: Beadle & Adams

 In 1856 Robert Adams joined the Beadle brothers' company in Buffalo.
 In 1858 the company relocated to New York City.
 In 1866 Robert Adams died.
 His younger brothers William and David Adams in 1866 went into business with Irwin Beadle, who in 1868 made his final retirement from publishing.
 The firm's publishing offices were on William Street in Manhattan.
 In 1872 the name "Beadle & Adams" was used for the company run by Erastus Beadle with William and David Adams.
 After Erastus Beadle died in 1894, Williams Adams became the sole owner of Beadle & Adams.
 William Adams died in 1896.
 In 1897 the company Beadle & Adams ceased to exist, the executors of Williams Adams's estate sold the assets of Beadle & Adams to M. J. Ivers & Co., and the Ivers name replaced the Beadle name on the Dime Library and the other publications formerly belonging to Beadle & Adams.

 Most important of the Beadle series, from the historical standpoint, is ... entitled "Lives of Great Americans."
 It appeared monthly, in the 70's, for about a year, and contained thirteen different titles.

 In the 1870s, the series "Lives of Great Americans" presented biographies of Ethan Allen, Daniel Boone, Kit Carson, Davy Crockett, Ulysses S. Grant, John Paul Jones, Gilbert du Motier, Marquis de Lafayette, Abraham Lincoln, Israel Putnam, Pontiac, Tecumseh, George Washington, and Anthony Wayne.

 Although other publishers had attempted to sell cheap books before, Beadle and Adams revolutionized the field of cheap fiction by drastically lowering the price to a mere ten centers when other books were selling for a dollar or a dollar and half.
-In order to make a profit selling the books so cheaply, Beadle & Adams used several cost cutting strategies. ...
+In order to make a profit selling the books so cheaply, Beadle & Adams used several cost cutting strategies...
 Their key series included the Beadle’s Dime Novel Series, the Dime Library, The Fireside Library patterned after The Lakeside Library, a juvenile series known as the Half-Dime Library in 1877 and in 1879 their first series devoted exclusively to women’s romances, The Waverley Library.

+In certain periods the Beadle & Adams firm was also known as Irwin P. Beadle & Co. and as Beadle & Company.